zesty-io/tsa-modules/README.md

 # TSA Modules

-This guide will walk you through the steps to publish your Storybook in Chromatic.
+This guide will walk you through the steps to publish Storybook in Chromatic.

 ## Prerequisites